emotion-analysis-project/SemEval2025-Task11/README.md

  - The official ranking will be released in the task description paper and will include only teams that submit a system description paper.

  - We encourage everyone to write a system description paper (deadline: 28th Feb, AoE time).
 Everyone is eligible to submit a system description paper, regardless of their ranking—even if they rank last.
-Others will still benefit from the insights and information you share!
+Others can benefit from the insights and information you share!

  - We will share the paper submission link as soon as SemEval releases it.